teauxfu/bitburner/doc/source/netscript/netscriptmisc.rst

     [3, 4, 5, 6, 7, 8, 9]

-.. warning:: In :ref:`netscriptjs`, do not trying writing base
+.. warning:: In :ref:`netscriptjs`, do not try writing base
              `Promises <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise>`_
              to a port.